FP-22-23/java-term-project-daniherurb/README.md

 ***Constructors of the type***<br>
 * One with all basic properties
 * One with all basic properties and a collection of the type SpaceMission
+* One with all basic properties and a stream of objects of the same type

 ***Operations of the type***<br>
 * getNumberOfSpaceMissions() -> returns the number of space missions